ginatrapani/isosceles/puphpet/puppet/modules/apache/README.md

         }
 ```

-You need to set the contexts using `semanage fcontext` not `chcon` because `file {...}` resources will reset the context to the values in the database if the resource isn't specifying the context.
+You need to set the contexts using `semanage fcontext` not `chcon` because `file {...}` resources reset the context to the values in the database if the resource isn't specifying the context.

+###FreeBSD

+In order to use this module on FreeBSD, you *must* use apache24-2.4.12 (www/apache24) or newer.

 ##Development